Frensham Common: Tourism

+The area is popular with visitors, particularly in summer months.
+Swimming is supported at the Great Pond within marked areas.
+Both ponds have car parking, toilets, cafés and picnic areas.
+Parking at both ponds carry charges, but payment can only be made digitally.

+During hot weather in 2018 large numbers of visitors flocked to Frensham Common, particularly Frensham Great Pond, causing an anti-social parking problem with cars parked on rural clearways, double yellow lines and also leaving behind large amounts of rubbish.

+Frensham Great Pond supports a sailing club, with dinghies regularly visible on the water.
 A hotel adjoins the south side of the Great Lake by the yachting area.
-One of the cottages on the common is available to rent.
-The north of the lake has car parks and picnic areas.
 North west of the common border is the small village of Frensham, which adjoins two hamlets further across the River Wey.

 Less than 5% of the Common is within spurs of the common in Churt to the south or Tilford to the north.

 Four prehistoric bowl barrows are in a straight line in the centre-east of the common.
 Villagers termed these the King's Ridge Barrows.

-During hot weather in 2018 large numbers of visitors flocked to Frensham Common, particularly Frensham Great Pond, causing an anti-social parking problem with cars parked on rural clearways, double yellow lines and also leaving behind large amounts of rubbish.
-Parking at both ponds carry charges, but payment can only be made digitally.

-Notable events
+Wartime

 During the Second World War, tanks based in the Headley area used Frensham Common for training, whilst Canadian soldiers used to gallop across the Common.
 At this time, Frensham Great and Little Ponds were drained as otherwise they would have provided markers for German bombers.

+Filming

+The common, particularly Frensham Great Pond, is a popular filming location alongside local Bourne Woods and Hankley Common.